cryptpad/e2e-test-suite/Readme.md

 ### Known bugs (CryptPad issues)

-Reproducible bugs and problem behaviours which cause tests to fail are listed [here](https://cryptpad.fr/code/#/2/code/view/dva4JIIHCrRYWkBRub8LhYTWJ7o2cmiq-4zC3hbNRfc/).
-Most of the tests which consistently fail are listed here, and labeled with the number of the related GitHub issue both in this document and in the test name.
+Reproducible bugs and problem behaviours which reliably cause tests to fail are [listed as issues in the CryptPad GitHub repository under the `discovered in testing` label](https://github.com/cryptpad/cryptpad/labels/Discovered%20in%20testing).
+There is also a [list and discussion of problem behaviours which are difficult to reproduce or intermittent](https://cryptpad.fr/code/#/2/code/view/dva4JIIHCrRYWkBRub8LhYTWJ7o2cmiq-4zC3hbNRfc/).
+Most of the tests which consistently fail are labeled with the number of the related GitHub issue in the test name.

 Currently all tests interacting with the Teams functionality are set to skip if running on Edge browser due to an unfixable incompatibility.